groue/GRMustache/Guides/delegate.md

 @end
 ```

-See the [GRMustacheRendering Class Reference](http://groue.github.io/GRMustache/Reference/Protocols/GRMustacheRendering.html) and [GRMustacheTag Class Reference](http://groue.github.io/GRMustache/Reference/Classes/GRMustacheTag.html) for a full documentation of GRMustacheRendering and GRMustacheTag.
+See the [GRMustacheRendering Protocol Reference](http://groue.github.io/GRMustache/Reference/Protocols/GRMustacheRendering.html) and [GRMustacheTag Class Reference](http://groue.github.io/GRMustache/Reference/Classes/GRMustacheTag.html) for a full documentation of GRMustacheRendering and GRMustacheTag.

 Use Cases for Tag Delegates